thisiskushal31/blog/src/content/markdown/mongodb_deployment_guide_5_kubernetes.md

 ---

-*This is Blog 5 of the MongoDB Deployment Guide.
+*This post is part of the MongoDB Deployment Guide Series.
 Return to the [series hub](https://thisiskushal31.github.io/blog/#/blog/mongodb-deployment-guide) to explore all posts.*